cgarciaarano/homelab/README.md

 ## Wake On LAN
 `wol/`

-I wil add a feature to boot up the virtualization server.
+I added a feature to boot up the virtualization server.
 We need to configure the BIOS to allow WoL, and also configure the network card:

 ```
-sudo ethtool -s enps0 enp0s3 wol g
+sudo ethtool -s enp0s3 wol g
 ```

 To start the server, there's a Compose file that uses a Docker image with the package `awake` in `alpine`.
 We just need to pass the MAC address, already set in the Compose file.